Z1bby/imdb-script/README.md

 Movies from the database are accessible to user via flask application that runs in localhost:5000

 ### Installation:
-To make sure all the required packages are installed, run following command:
+To make sure all the required packages are installed, run the following command:
 ```
 pip install requests beautifulsoup4 pyrebase flask flask-restful flask-sqlalchemy itsdangerous jinja2 markupsafe pytz six werkzeug sqlalchemy==1.3.18 PyJWT==1.7.1 urllib3
 ```